Road Tripping Western Australia, Part Two

-After some more exploring we made our way back to the camper but decided to head on to Knox Lookout.
+After some more exploring, we made our way back to the camper but then decided to head onto Knox Lookout.

-The gorge floor was thick with greenery, living off of the water from the river which is in stark contrast to the dry and desert like landscape above the gorge level.
+The gorge floor was thick with greenery, due to the river flowing through it, which was in stark contrast to the dry and desert-like landscape above.